H515piyush/Advanced-C-Lab-Manual/module9.md

 Thus, the program to display stack elements using an array is verified successfully.

-EXP NO:12  PROGRAM TO PUSH THE GIVEN ELEMENT IN TO A STACK USING ARRAY.
+EXP NO:3B   C PROGRAM TO PUSH THE GIVEN ELEMENT IN TO A STACK USING ARRAY.

 Aim: